 Morley Harps for the loan of such wonderful vintage instruments, posters and funding contribution for the museum.

-The Music Department at Oxford Brookes University for kindly contributing towards the costs of the music exhibition.
+The Music Department at Oxford Brookes University for the kind funding donation.

 Richard Martin of the Cotswold Woollen Weavers, as always a fountain of knowledge about the history of Filkins and Broughton Poggs.